 It depends.
-Some housing authorities (PHA's) have very long waiting lists.
-If you can be flexible about where you live, it's a good idea to apply several places.
+Some housing authorities have very long waiting lists.
+If you can be flexible about where you live, it's a good idea to apply to several places.
 This will give you a better chance to get housing sooner.
-If you move while you're waiting, be sure you let the PHA know your new address and phone number.
-They must also provide reasonable avenues for somebody with disabilities to apply to get on the waitlist.
+If you move while you're waiting, be sure you let the housing authority know your new address and phone number.

 What can I do if my application is denied?